Denver Public Health | News

 Sarah Rodgers Named Emerging Leader in Public Health by Colorado Public Health Association

 Congratulations to Sarah Rodgers, Clinic Administrator for our Immunization and Travel Clinics, for receiving the 2014 Emerging Leader in

 Public Health Award at the Colorado Public Health Association's Annual Conference.
 This award is given to an individual with less than

 five years practice serving in a public health capacity who has demonstrated outstanding initiative on behalf of the Colorado public health community.

-Information About Enterovirus-D68
+Information about Enterovirus-D68

-An increasing number of children in the Denver area have recently come down with a severe respiratory illness called enterovirus-D68.
+A large number of children in the Denver area have recently come down with a severe respiratory illness called enterovirus-D68.
 Denver Public Health, the Colorado Department of Public Health and Environment (CDPHE) and the Centers for Disease Control and Prevention are working together to determine the extent of the illness and to prevent additional children from getting sick.